Low-lying zeroes of Maass form $L$-functions

 Unfortunately, the previous one-level calculations are insufficient to distinguish which of the three orthogonal candidates is the correct corresponding symmetry type, as they all agree in the regime calculated.
 There are two solutions to this issue.
 The first is to compute the two-level density, which is able to distinguish the three candidates for arbitrarily small support (see \cite{Mil}).
 The second is to compute the one-level density in a range exceeding $(-1,1)$, which we do here.
-Our main result is the following.